fikrikarim/gitfeed/README.md

 - Searching for the commits API on Github.
 It looks like the `GET /repos/:owner/:repo/commits` provides everything we need, except for avatar for each user.
 Is there any easy way to fetch the avatar?
 - Welp, [quick googling](https://stackoverflow.com/questions/22932422) found that you can get the avatar directly by adding `.png` to each user link.
 For example, to get my avatar you can visit [https://github.com/fikrikarim.png](https://github.com/fikrikarim.png)
 - Dang.
 I spent 5 minutes debuggin a API problem when fetching `GET /repos/facebook/reactnative/commits` and it returns 404.
 I thought something is wrong with my authentication, and I have to use OAuth or Github Apps to access the API.
 It turns out, the repo name should be `react-native` instead of `reactnative`
+- Now we complete all the requirements.
+Just need to do the pagination